Middlesex County, Ontario: History

 Simcoe toured the southwestern portion of the province's territory in early 1793 and concluded that the lower forks of the Thames would be best suited as the future site of the provincial capital.
 The names London in Middlesex were considered more appropriate for this.
 Suffolk County was reorganized as Middlesex County, as part of the London District, in 1798 by the Legislative Assembly of Upper Canada, consisting of the townships of London, Westminster, Dorchester, Yarmouth, Southwold, Dunwich, Aldborough and Delaware.

 Middlesex County was expanded several times thereafter, starting in 1821 with the addition of the townships of Moza, Ecfrid (sic), Carradoc (sic) and Lobo.
 Adelaide Township came from the Huron Tract in 1835, and Williams Township was withdrawn from Huron County and annexed to Middlesex in 1845.
 In 1837, Bayham and Malahide Townships were transferred to Middlesex from Norfolk County.
 Metcalfe Township was formed from the north part of Ekfrid and the south part of Adelaide in 1845.

 Upon the abolition of the London District in January 1850, Middlesex County was constituted for municipal purposes.
 The County was reorganized as the United Counties of Middlesex and Elgin in 1851, with its townships divided thus:

 Elgin County was separated from Middlesex in September 1853.

 The townships of Biddulph and McGillivray were withdrawn from Huron County and annexed to Middlesex in 1862.
+There was a village at Ekfrid Station that had a blacksmith's shop, a gristmill and a store that was created by the Grand Truck railroad.
+Today it is ghost town as the post office closed on 31 January 1914 and the railroad station in 1950.
+Another settlement existed at Mayfair that was founded in 1854.
+Mayfair had by the 1880s a tavern, two cheese factories, a sawmill, a blacksmith, a painter, a tailor, and a large house called Mayfair Castle that had marble imported from Italy.
+Mayfair Castle costed $7000 to build at a time when the average brick house costed $1000 to build.
+The post office closed in 1914 and today Mayfair is a ghosttown with only the former Baptist Church and Mayfair Castle still standing.
+In 1829, a hamlet was founded at Strathburn that had a school by 1840.
+A church was founded in 1844 and a post office opened in 1852.
+By 1963, Strathburn had become a ghost town with only home inhabited and all the rest abandoned..

 The historic townships of the County (including those originally part of Huron County marked in red) are shown below: